Remove .NET Framework (WinForms / ASP.NET Web Forms) & Legacy .NET API

 Domain Component (DC) Interfaces

-Remove any DCBaseObject mentions and migrate DC interfaces to pure XPO classes (as we first recommended in 2016).
+Remove any DCBaseObject mentions and migrate DC interfaces to pure XPO classes.

 Legacy XPO Sequence Number Generators